-Here's a video of Patrick giving a tour of the inside of the submarine and the interactive tools within:
+Here's a video of founder and CEO Patrick Flanagan giving a tour of the inside of the submarine and the interactive tools within:

 Completed in June of 2019, OLLIE hit the road to bring the ocean to the people.
 Traveling over 3,200 miles, OLLIE connected more than 4,400 people with ocean science and conservation in more than a dozen events and programs.
 We visited universities, elementary schools, museums, conferences, festivals, and libraries—even the 2019 Boston ComiCon!